-Drawing and Painting II (0612): Students will further investigate more challenging drawing and painting techniques.
+Advanced Studio in Painting: Students will further investigate more challenging painting techniques.
 They will study contemporary art trends and are encouraged to develop their own aesthetic.
 The projects will involve more opportunities for personal expression.
 Students continue their investigation of the art language (art history and art criticism) in every project.
 Students who are interested in pursuing art, design or architecture in college may be encouraged to complete additional at home projects to meet the 15-20 piece portfolio requirement for admission to college.
 It is recommended that students wishing to pursue visual art in college take this course during their junior year.
 The final portfolio exam involves a written critical analysis of the work created.
 The basis of the advanced level is to enable the student to create a portfolio for final course presentation and/or college application.
-Weekly sketchbook assignments are required.
+Weekly sketchbook assignments are required. (.50 unit)

-This course may be repeated as DPIII for further exploration and to finalize art portfolios.

-Prerequisite: Studio in Art, Drawing and Painting I
+This course is combined with Advanced Studio in Drawing.
+It may be repeated as Visual Arts Independent Study for further exploration and to finalize art portfolios.
+Prerequisites: Studio in Art, Drawing and Painting I

 Ceramics and Sculpture I (0621): Students who elect this course work in three dimensional form only.
 Projects include the making of pottery and sculpture that is useful, ornamental and expressive using a variety of materials including clay, stone, wood, metal, plaster and paper mache.
+This course is taken in combination with Ceramics and Sculpture II. (.50 unit)